A proposal for the origin of the anomalous magnetic moment: Comparison with experiments

 \section{Comparison with experiments}

-In this section we compare the above proposal of the contribution of the electromagnetic metric to the magnetic moment of charged and non-charged particles with observational results.
-We note that there are just two precise measurements for the anomalous magnetic moment.
-The first one is the case of the electron (the most precise one) which allows tests of the QED, in particular the fine-structure constant $\alpha.$ The second one is the muon magnetic moment which however is less precise but can test the entire Standard Model \cite{passera}.
-Nowadays, the anomalous magnetic moment of the $\tau$ is unobservable due to its very short mean life.
-However, there is an estimative of the anomaly that yields an upper limit of less than $13\times10^{- 3}$.
-We will not analyze here the case of composed particles, like protons and neutrons, once physics of their components is still under construction.
+In this section we compare the contribution of the electromagnetic metric to the anomalous magnetic moment of the leptons (electron, muon, tau and neutrino) with observational data and phenomenology.
+Actually, there are only two precise measurements for the anomaly of the magnetic moment.
+One of them is the case of the electron (the most precise measurement) which allows tests of the quantum-electrodynamics (QED), in particular, the fine-structure constant $\alpha$.
+The other one is the muon magnetic moment which has less precise measurements, but it can test the entire standard model of particle physics \cite{passera}.
+Nowadays, the anomalous magnetic moment of the tau is unobservable due to its very short mean life.
+However, there is an estimative for the value of the anomaly that yields an upper limit of less than $1.3\times10^{-2}\,\mu_{\tau}$.
+According to the standard model, the theoretical prediction of this anomaly is $117\,721\times10^{-8}\,\mu_{\tau}$.
+We will not analyze here the case of composite particles, like protons and neutrons, since the theory of their components (quarks and gluons) is still under construction concerning this point \cite{roberts}.

-Currently, the discrepancy between the experimental and theoretical values of the anomalous magnetic moment of the leptons is tiny\footnote{All the values used here were taken from the \textit{Particle Data Group} \cite{pdg}}.
-The loop-quantum corrections of the standard magnetic moment make this discrepancy very small, hence restricting the possibility of new physics.
-The anomalous value $a_i$ of the magnetic moment $\mu_i$ of the particle $i$ is defined by
+Currently, the discrepancy between the experimental and theoretical values of the anomalous magnetic moment of the leptons is very tiny\footnote{All the values used here were taken from the \textit{Particle Data Group} \cite{pdg}}.
+The loop-quantum corrections of the standard magnetic moment make this discrepancy very small, restricting the possibility of new physics.
+The value of the so-called anomalous magnetic moment $a_l$ of the particle $l=(e,\mu,\tau)$ is defined by

-where $ \mu_B = e \, \hbar/ 2\, m_{e}$ is the Bohr magneton, $m_{e}$ is the electron mass and $g_i$ and $m_i$ are respectively the Land\'e factor and the mass of the particle in consideration.
-For the case of the muon \cite{marciano}, the difference $d$ between the experimental $E$ and the theoretical $T$ values of the anomaly is
+where $\mu_B$ is the Bohr magneton, $m_{e}$ is the electron mass, $g_l$ is the Land\'e factor and $m_l$ is the mass of the particle under consideration.